toddbranch/ECE382/labs/lab7/notes.md

 # Lab 7 Notes

+- **No walking in the mazes!**  You will break the floor!

+- It's probably a good idea to choose one maze and stick with it - different shadows in other mazes can impact your sensor readings.

 - You can dead-reckon for the competition, not for functionality!
 Functionality must use at least one sensor.
 - Deadline for makeup assignment is L40.
 Deadline for course critiques is BOC L39.